 Are these appliances right for me?

-Although these appliances are undoubtedly energy efficient, they are also very costly.
-Before buying the latest and greatest, it’s worth it to consider how long it’ll take to recoup the cost of the unit price versus the energy savings.
-The next time you go shopping for new home appliances, you’ll hopefully be better informed about what energy efficiency really looks like.
+Although these appliances are undoubtedly very energy-efficient, they are also very costly.
+Before buying the latest and greatest appliances, it’s worth considering how long it’ll take to recoup the cost of the unit price versus the actual energy savings over time.
+One things’s for sure, the next time you go shopping for new home appliances, you’ll hopefully be better informed about what energy-efficiency really looks like!